Europe, Middle East and Africa

 For more information on partnering with Habitat for Humanity through product donations, financial support or by mobilizing your employees as volunteers, please contact us.

-We are proud to have corporate partners like:
+We are proud partner with corporates like:

 Credit Suisse, as one of the world’s leading financial services providers, has committed itself to the improvement of poverty housing through generous donations as well as through the enthusiastic volunteerism of its staff throughout the world.
 Between 2012 and 2016, Credit Suisse and its generous employees significantly contributed to Habitat´s disaster response and risk reduction efforts upon three major catastrophes: Japan Earthquake and Tsunami in 2012, Typhoon Haiyan in Philippines in 2013 and Nepal Earthquakes of 2015.
 Credit Suisse’s support funded not only distribution of shelter repair kits, construction of disaster resistant homes and a community centre, but also supported training of local construction experts that will be providing technical assistance and enable hundreds of families in need to rebuild their homes in a resilient way and be better prepared for future disasters.